Technical Program: Divisions & Groups

 The Electronic Materials and Photonics Division (EMPD) encompasses the science and engineering of materials, interfaces, and processing that advance electronic, photonic, or optoelectronic device technologies.
-AVS 64 will include sessions on emerging topics such as quantum information, valleytronic devices, nanophotonics, and phase change and ultrawide band gap materials, in addition to core topics such as computing beyond Moore’s Law, III-V materials and their heterostructures, Heusler compounds, nanostructures, and more.
+AVS 65 will include sessions on emerging topics such as quantum information, nanophotonics, and ultra-wide band gap materials, in addition to core topics such as beyond CMOS, III-V materials and their heterostructures, nanostructures, and more.
 EMPD consistently attracts distinguished invited speakers from around the globe.
-We will host over 15 invited speakers this year including: Tony Heinz (Stanford University), Teri Odom (Northwestern University), David Awschalom (University of Chicago), Robert Wallace (University of Texas at Dallas), Efrat Lifschitz (Technion), Arka Majumdar (University of Washington), Masataka Higashiwaki (National Institute of Information and Communications Technology), and Paul McIntyre (Stanford University).
-A new poster competition will be held at AVS 64 with winning presenters receiving a $500 cash prize.
+We will host 12 invited speakers this year including: Inge Asselberghs (IMEC), Robert Clark (TEL Technology Center), James Enstrom (Cornell University), Suzanne Mohney (Pennsylvania State University), Jelena Vuckovic (Stanford University), Deidre O’Carroll (Rutgers, the State University of New Jersey), Jay Switzer (Missouri University of Science and Technology), Christopher Muratore (University of Dayton), Parag Banerjee (Washington University in St. Louis), Srabanti Chowdhury (UC Davics), Maiken Mikkelsen (Duke University) and Jim Schuck (Columbia University).
+A poster competition will again be held at AVS 65 with winning presenters receiving a $500 cash prize.
 The EMPD industrial forum will also return and provide an intimate opportunity for students to meet with company representatives.

 Magnetic Interfaces & Nanostructures (MI)